mumblebaj/MMM-Growatt-Stats/README.md

 ````
 ## Change Log

+### 2024/07/05
+- Minor cosmetic changes made to Loadconsumption display.
+Made font size slightly smaller as it wraps currently with huge amounts

 ### 2024/07/04
 - Update the version of growatt to v0.7.4 as there were some changes on growatt